Follow TV Tropes

 King Arthur: Knight's Tale contains examples of:

-• Action Girl: Quite a few.
-Guinevere, Boadicea, Morgana le Fay.
-Lady Dindraine was not one in Britannia, but when she awoke in Avalon she'd now become a talented archer and is one of Mordred's first recruits.
+• Action Girl: Guinevere, Boadicea, Morgana le Fay.
+Lady Dindraine was not a master archer in Britannia, but when she awoke in Avalon she was empowered by its magic, and is one of Mordred's first recruits.

 • Antagonist Title: Arthur is the main antagonist.